Dijker/nu.dijker.PaperTrails/APPSTORE.md

 Use it fe with the updated Email.sender v0.1.6 to send plain text logs.
 ( https://apps.athom.com/app/email.sender )

+## Version 0.2.5
+* Added api /log to Log something from fe HomeyScript

 ## Version 0.2.3
 * Confirm msg on delete from Settings
 * Choose between time format